The Japanese Tea Garden San Francisco, is the oldest public garden in the U.S.

 9. See stone lanterns throughout the Japanese Tea Garden San Francisco.

 The stone lanterns are hauntingly beautiful in the evening, when they are illuminated to lead the way to temples.

 10. Find this enchanting stone pagoda on an island in the Main Pond.

-It represents a sacred shrine on an island, surrounded by a vast body of water.
+This stone pagoda represents a sacred shrine on an island, surrounded by a vast body of water.